Health Care (The Office): Plot

-Jan Levinson-Gould (Melora Hardin) tasks Michael Scott (Steve Carell) with picking a new healthcare plan for the office, dictating that he must choose a provider and simply pick the cheapest plan.
-Unwilling to reveal the bad news that healthcare benefits will likely be cut to the employees, Michael at first tasks Jim Halpert (John Krasinski) with handling the healthcare decision, but Jim instead recommends Dwight Schrute (Rainn Wilson), who eagerly accepts the assignment.
+Jan Levinson-Gould tasks Michael Scott with picking a new healthcare plan for the office, dictating that he must choose a provider and pick the cheapest plan.
+Unwilling to reveal the bad news that healthcare benefits will be cut to the employees, Michael tasks Jim Halpert with handling the healthcare decision, but Jim instead recommends Dwight Schrute, who eagerly accepts the assignment.
 To work on the plan, Michael allows Dwight to use the conference room as a temporary workspace, though Dwight lets the power go to his head and refers to his workspace as an office.

 Dwight picks a very cheap plan with little coverage, no benefits, and a large deductible.
 Not willing to confront the disgruntled employees, Michael hides out in his office claiming he is very busy.
-When the other employees confront him about Dwight's bad plan, he chastises Dwight and tries to liven the employees' spirits by telling them he has a big surprise prepared for them at the end of the day, though even he is not sure what the surprise will be.
-In another desperate attempt to avoid questions, Michael leaves the office and tries to plan the surprise.
+When the other employees confront him about Dwight's plan, he chastises Dwight and tries to liven the employees' spirits by bluffing that he has a big surprise prepared for them.
+In another desperate attempt to avoid questions, Michael leaves the office and tries to come up with a surprise.

-Back at the office, Dwight distributes forms that ask employees to list any ailments or illnesses they may have so that it may be covered.
-Jim and Pam Beesly (Jenna Fischer) conjure up fake diseases that frustrate Dwight.
+Dwight distributes forms that ask employees to list any ailments or illnesses they may have so that it may be covered.
+Jim and Pam Beesly conjure up fake diseases that frustrate Dwight.
 Jim later locks Dwight in his "workspace" as Michael, having failed to procure a better surprise, returns with ice cream sandwiches.
-While trapped in the conference room, Dwight calls Jan, attempting to get Jim fired, but Jan is not only outraged that Michael left the office and left Dwight in charge, but also that he handed off the healthcare plan duties to him.
-Dwight later gathers the employees in the conference room, forcing them to publicly reveal their ailments.
+While trapped in the conference room, Dwight calls Jan, attempting to get Jim fired, but Jan is outraged that Michael left the office and left Dwight in charge of the healthcare plan.
+Dwight gathers the employees in the conference room, forcing them to publicly reveal their ailments.

-At the end of the day, the employees confront Michael to hear about the surprise, but Michael's awkward stalling tactics cause them to finally realize there is no surprise, and they leave.
-With only him and Dwight left in the office, Dwight casually mentions to Michael what Jan said to him.
+At the end of the day, the employees confront Michael about the surprise, but Michael's awkward stalling tactics cause them to finally realize there is no surprise, and they leave.
+With only him and Dwight left in the office, Dwight belatedly tells Michael that Jan said to call her.